Is Pain and Suffering Awarded After a Minor Car Accident?

 If you are in a no-fault state, your options will be more limited for recovering pain and suffering.
-A skilled lawyer can discuss your case and determine whether you meet any of the factors necessary to surpass the threshold.
+A team of skilled New York City personal injury lawyers can discuss your case and determine whether you meet any of the factors necessary to surpass the threshold.
 This would allow you to file a lawsuit.

 If you have been injured in a crash, speak with a car accident attorney in New York.
-At Douglas & London.
-Our attorneys are committed to pursuing the compensation needed to make you whole.
+At Douglas & London, our New York City car accident lawyers are committed to pursuing the compensation needed to make you whole.
 Call today to schedule a free, confidential consultation to discuss your situation.

 - NCBI, Rear-end impacts: vehicle and occupant response, https://www.ncbi.nlm.nih.gov/pubmed/9868635